BazsiBazsi0/EEG-ML/docs/getting-started/getting-started.md

 This project uses machine learning techniques to analyze and classify EEG Motor Movement/Imagery Dataset from PhysioNet.
 This code was initially written as a part of my MSc thesis and later improved while keeping the initial logic and idea the same.

+::: danger
-::: danger I made some changes to my original code, so the results may differ from the original ones.
+I made some changes to my original code, I did a total refactor and streamlined the results.
 Everything is documented in [Important Changes](/getting-started/important-changes)
 :::

 ## Use case